 6. Don’t pick it up.

-You see something interesting inside a store or while going through a grocery aisle?
+Do you see something interesting inside a store or while going through a grocery aisle?
 Put your hands inside your pocket while you look and avoid handling the item.

 7. Avoid samples.